November 3, 2006

 Bilateral kinship systems bind a large number of categories together

-loosely, unilineal systems bind a small number of categories together tightly.
+loosely, unilineal systems bind a small number of categories together

 You're either in the family or out of it.